ohmg-dev/OldInsuranceMaps/docs/docs/georeferencing-process.md

 ## Adding Layers to an Existing Web Map

 You can also add layers to an existing web map.
 In the top right corner, you'll find the **Catalog** button.
-This uses a list to find and add other layers.
+Use this list to find and add other layers.

 ![Adjust layer order in the left-hand panel, change basemaps in the bottom left corner, and save options on the top right corner.](img/new-map-alex-1900-catalog.png)